TomasHubelbauer/csfd-digest/README.md

 ### Render the movie popup by loading the movie file when opened in both versions

 ### Fix some movies not getting deleted - not in index but have data files

+### Send descriptions in the email with new movies

+### Consider rendering the movie gallery statically into the HTML

+Use JavaScript only for things like hiding and stuff.
+Maybe use react-snap or react-snapshot.